CAMERA GEAR: Inside our Camera Bags

-- Highly fashionable fishing waders for use when photographing the coast, rivers, and streams (like this pair with separate wader boots).
+- Highly fashionable fishing waders for use when photographing the coast, rivers, and streams (like this pair with separate wader boots or Crocs fishing shoes).
 Even though the waders with separate boots are more expensive than the all-in-one versions, the separate wader/boot combination is more flexible and lasts longer in our experience.
 The waders by themselves are also light enough to carry on a hike, whereas the waders with integrated boots are really heavy and cumbersome.
 Neoprene socks and water shoes/sandals can also work under certain circumstances, as well.
 While some photographers are willing to go into cold water and get numb feet, we would rather be warm, be able to enjoy photography for a longer period of time, and keep our hiking boots in better shape.

 - The Ten Essentials, plus other emergency items: first aid kit plus matches in a waterproof container, a mini roll of duct tape, a few large safety pins, Potable Aqua water treatment tablets, a small supply of Advil and Benadryl, sunscreen, and chapstick.